 8. Wolford Mountain Reservoir

 Imagine a placid body of water bathed in sunshine over the Colorado Plateau.
 Now envision your rod bending until it nearly breaks as you struggle to pull up a 16-inch rainbow trout.
 These scenes happen nearly every day here.
 Make use of the manicured boat ramp for easy put-ins, then speed over 66,000 total surface acres.
 When you’re all fished out, retire to your campsite — Wolford Mountain has 48 full-service sites, complete with electricity, trash removal, fire grates, picnic tables, a dump station, shelter and bathrooms.
 Fish: Rainbow trout.
 Directions: From Kremmling, take Hwy.
 40 north for six and a half miles.

 9. Yampa River State Park

-10. Fryingpan (Gold Medal Waters), Crystal and Roaring Fork Rivers
+10. Fryingpan (Gold Medal Waters), Roaring Fork (Gold Medal Waters) and Crystal Rivers

 The Roaring Fork Valley boasts over 40 miles of catch-and-release Gold Medal waters on the Fryingpan and Roaring Fork rivers between towns of Basalt and Aspen, as well as excellent fishing opportunities on the Crystal River and the mighty Colorado River near Glenwood Springs.
 Located in center of the valley, Basalt is the only town in America with two Gold Medal rivers flowing through it.
 A never-miss site is the spillway side of the Ruedi Reservoir Dam.
 The force of expelled water from the dam forces large insects to the bottom of the river.
 Fish in the area have learned to gorge themselves on these hapless critters, which makes for perfect cover when casting your own fly or lure.
 The often-overlooked Crystal River also offers 30 miles of fishing waters that stretch from Carbondale to Marble, and is the perfect stream for those seeking solitude.
 Fish: Rainbow trout, cutthroat trout, brown trout.
 Directions: From Glenwood Springs, take Hwy.
 82 south to any accessible and public section of river between Basalt and Aspen.
 Watch our video of fly-fishers on the Roaring Fork River >>